 - 1. Subject to Sections 222 and the other provisions of this section, no portion of any building or any freestanding sign may be located on any lot closer to any lot or property line than is authorized in the table set forth in this Section 226. - a.
 If the lot or property line is not readily determinable (by reference to a recorded map, set irons, or other means), the setback shall be measured from the boundary line of any adjacent right-of-way.
-If the boundary line of the right-of-way is not readily determinable the setback shall be measured from the edge of the right-of-way plus five feet to

-- accommodate an existing or proposed sidewalk, and half the width of the right-of-way shall be added to the minimum setback requirement. - b.
+If the boundary line of the right-of-way is not readily determinable the setback shall be measured from the edge of the right-of-way plus five feet to accommodate an existing or proposed sidewalk, and half the width of the right-of-way shall be added to the minimum setback requirement.

+- b.
 As used in this section, the term "lot boundary line" refers to lot boundaries other than those that abut streets. - c.
 As used in this section, the term "building" includes any substantial structure which by nature of its size, scale, dimensions, bulk, or use tends to constitute a visual obstruction or generate activity similar to that usually associated with a building.
 Without limiting the generality of the foregoing, the following structures shall be deemed to fall within this description: - (1) Gas pumps and overhead canopies or roofs. - (2) Fences running along lot boundaries adjacent to public street rights-of-way if such fences exceed six feet in height and are substantially opaque. - (3) Porches or arcades. - d.
-Notwithstanding any other provision of this chapter, a sign may be erected on or affixed to a structure that (1) has a principal function that is something other than the support of the sign (e.g., a fence), but (2) does not constitute a building as defined in this chapter, only if such sign is located so as to comply with the setback requirement applicable to freestanding signs in the district where such sign is located.

-2. Front Yards.
+Notwithstanding any other provision of this chapter, a sign may be erected on or affixed to a structure that (1) has a principal function that is something other than the support of the sign (e.g., a fence), but (2) does not constitute a building as defined in this chapter, only if such sign is located so as to comply with the setback requirement applicable to freestanding signs in the district where such sign is located. - 2.
+Front Yards. - a.

-- a.
 Front yards not parallel to the building.
 Where the front wall of a building is not parallel with the front lot line or is broken or otherwise irregular, the average depth of the front yard shall not be less than the otherwise required front yard, provided however, that such front wall shall at all points be within five (5) feet of the otherwise required front yard depth. - b.
-The Planning Commission may establish a "build-to line" in existing residential neighborhoods.
-Where established, the "build-to line shall dictate the placement of a building or structure from the street right-of-way line on which the building fronts.
+For new residential and non-residential development, the Planning Commission shall establish "build-to-lines" to ensure that the new development is consistent with the front setbacks of adjacent and nearby structures. the "build-to-line" shall not be considered the minimum setback but shall dictate the placement of the building or structure from the street on which it fronts.
+Variations of the "build-to-lines" may be permitted to create a variety in the streetscape.
 On a corner lot, the build-to line applies to both sides of the lot which have street frontage.
-The front porch shall be placed on the build-to line.
-Variations of zero to fifteen feet (0' to 15') of the distance from the street right-of-way to the build-to line may be permitted to create variety in streetscape.
-Whenever a building does not front on a right-of-way, the build-to line shall be measured from the edge of the pavement of an access way in front of or on the side of the building. - Side Yards.
+Whenever a building does not front on a right-of-way, the build-to line shall be measured from the edge of the pavement of an access way in front of or on the side of the building. - 3.
+Side Yards.
 Side yard exceptions for attached dwellings.
 In the case of attached dwelling units, the entire structure shall be considered as a single building with respect to side yard requirements.